hasura/graphql-engine/docs/graphql/manual/schema/remote-relationships/remote-schema-relationships.rst

 .. admonition:: Supported from

-  Remote relationships are supported from versions ``v.1.3.0`` and above.
+  Remote schema relationships are supported from versions ``v.1.3.0`` and above.

-Step 1: Add a remote schema
+Step 0: Add a remote schema
 ---------------------------

 Add a remote schema as described :ref:`here <adding_schema>`.

-Step 2: Open the remote relationship section
+Step 1: Open the remote relationship section
 --------------------------------------------

 - From your table, go to the ``Relationships`` tab.